tobiasdavidveiga/tobiasdavidveiga/README.md

 ## My tools of choice

-Anything that promotes clean code and seamless integration.
+Anything that promotes clean code and solves problems.

 My preferences are:
 *  **Python**